 IN THIS ISSUE

-Communications update – New webinar recordings on our occupational exposure estimates and sun safety, recent stories from our Carcinogens in the News digest
+Communications updates – Recent stories from our Carcinogens in the News digest

 Our team recently published journal articles on CAREX-related research, including:

 - A study to develop tailored, practical, harm-reducing sun safety messages that will better support outdoor workers and their employers in reducing the risk of solar UVR exposure and UVR-related occupational illnesses.

 - A scoping review to assess inequalities in environmental cancer risk and carcinogen exposures, which identified four main themes: air pollution and hazardous substances, access to tobacco, access to healthy foods, and other aspects of the built environment (e.g.., greenspace, walkability).

 - A description of the prevalence and levels of exposure for occupational radon exposure in Canada, which found that a significant number of workers exceed the WHO’s and Health Canada’s radon guidelines for indoor environments.

 - An investigation on best practices, barriers and facilitators for creating an occupational sun exposure or skin cancer surveillance system for outdoor workers.
 Key barriers include underreporting and under-funding, while vital facilitators include collaboration and communication, and simple reporting processes.

 A full list of our publications is available here.

 New grants awarded to study shade inequalities in playgrounds, tailored sun safety messages for construction workers, communication of radon risk among First Nations communities